Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 Please make sure that, during the first week of the semester, you have taken any necessary steps to install these programs on your laptop.
-If you are not able to install these programs on your laptop, then I will be available through Google Meet during office hours, virtual classroom sessions, and the laboratory sessions to ensure that your system is correctly up and running!
+If you are not able to install these programs on your laptop, then I will be available through Google Meet during office hours, virtual classroom sessions, and the laboratory session to ensure that your system is correctly up and running!

 - You will use Docker Desktop to run programs that the course instructor provides to you through a Docker container.
 To learn more about Docker, you